 Peru / República del Perú – Let’s explore here

-Peru is a mega diverse country in South America about 4 times the size of Italy.
+Peru is a mega diverse country in South America about four times the size of Italy.
 It consists of dry plains on the Pacific coast, the Andes mountains down the middle of the country and tropical Amazon rainforest in the east.
-It has a population of just over 34 million people (2023), a third of which live in the capital city Lima.
+It has a population of just over 34 million people (2023), around ⅓ of whom live in the capital city Lima.

 Mount Huascarán is the highest mountain in Peru, at 22,205 ft (6,768 metres).
 Peru also contains 4% of earth’s freshwater!